AlibabaCloudDocs/kms/intl.en-US/Developer Guide/Best practices/Securely access KMS from an ECS instance.md

 -   Assign the RAM role to an existing ECS instance.

-    Use OpenAPI Explorer to call the [AttachInstanceRamRole](https://api.aliyun.com/#/?product=Ecs&version=2014-05-26&api=AttachInstanceRamRole) operation of ECS instances to assign the RAM role to an existing ECS instance in a Virtual Private Cloud \(VPC\).
+    Use OpenAPI Developer Portal to call the [AttachInstanceRamRole](https://next.api.aliyun.com/api/Ecs/2014-05-26/AttachInstanceRamRole) operation of ECS instances to assign the RAM role to an existing ECS instance in a Virtual Private Cloud \(VPC\).
 Specify the following request parameters for the operation:

     -   RegionId: the ID of the region where the ECS instance resides.
     -   RamRoleName: the name of the RAM role.
 In this example, the RAM role is EcsRamRoleTest.